Schottische: Germany

 Germans refer to the dance as a Schottisch, which means Scottish.
 The Northern Rheinländer and Bavarian/Austrian Boarisch are closely related.

 Italy

-A dozen variations are known, for one or more couples, some free, some in fixed choreographies, and the original name became "sciortis" in Tuscany, "sciotzè" in southern Italy, "sòtis" in Romagna.
+A dozen variations are known, for one or more couples, some free, some in fixed choreographies, and the original name became "sciortis" in Tuscany, "sciotzè" in southern Italy, "sòtis" in Romagna, "scozië" in Apulia.

 Ireland

 In the folk music of Ireland, a schottische is closely related to the highland tune type, though possessing a higher proportions of quarter notes.
 The so-called "German schottische", like the highland, was chiefly popular in Donegal and in Irish exile communities, notably Philadelphia, where Donegal emigrants settled.
 Also known as a "barn dance", the "German" is a two-hand dance played to tunes that end each eight-bar phrase with three lightly accented quarter notes.

 Mexico

 Known as chotís, it was introduced in México in 1850.
 In the beginning it was just a high-class ballroom dance.
 It became popular after a while and then a more "rustic" style was created for public parties and dance halls.
 It is popular in the northern states of Nuevo León, Tamaulipas, Durango and Zacatecas.